 Sleep paralysis and the shadow figures

 The subject of sleep paralysis is a fascinating subject for me.
-I used to be into all things astral and lucid and practiced the art of lucid dreaming and tried astral projection.
+I used to be into all things astral and lucid and practiced the art of lucid dreaming and astral projection.

-I had many lucid dreams and a few experiences with astral projection.
+I have had many lucid dreams and a few experiences with astral projection.
 However one of the things that rally hindered my training was sleep paralysis.

 The shadow figures, as I called them, usually congregated around the bottom or at the side of my bed.
 I was terrified of them as I hadn’t a clue what they were and why I would be getting them.
 I presumed, rightly or wrongly, that they were dreamlike figures manifested from a partially sleeping brain.
 There is no other way to describe it.
 My mind was awake, my body was sleeping, and another part of my mind was partially asleep.